andreszubi/Password-Generator/README.md

    - The program randomly selects one of the two sorted passwords
    - The selected password is displayed as the final result

+5. **Repeat Option**:
+   - After displaying the password, the program asks if you want to generate another password
+   - Enter `y` to generate a new password with new preferences, or `n` to exit

 ### Code Structure

 - **Character Lists**: Predefined lists of letters, numbers, and symbols